damongolding/immich-kiosk/README.md

 ------

-## Album ID's:
+## Albums

+### Getting an albums ID from Immich:
-Open Immich's web interface and click on "Albums" in the left hand navigation.
+1. Open Immich's web interface and click on "Albums" in the left hand navigation.
-Click on the album you want the ID of.
+2. Click on the album you want the ID of.
-The url will now look something like this `http://192.168.86.123:2283/albums/a04175f4-97bb-4d97-8d49-3700263043e5`.
+3. The url will now look something like this `http://192.168.86.123:2283/albums/a04175f4-97bb-4d97-8d49-3700263043e5`.
-The album ID is everything after `albums/`, so in this example it would be `a04175f4-97bb-4d97-8d49-3700263043e5`.
+4. The album ID is everything after `albums/`, so in this example it would be `a04175f4-97bb-4d97-8d49-3700263043e5`.

-## Multiple Albums
+### How multiple albums work
-When you add multiple albums (and/or people) at the same time, Immich-Kiosk adds all the requested album(s) ID(s) and people IDs into a "bucket".
-Then Immich-Kiosk grabs one at random and fetches an image related to that album or person.
+When you specify multiple albums and/or people, Immich Kiosk creates a pool of all the requested person and album IDs.
+For each image refresh, Kiosk randomly selects one ID from this pool and fetches an image associated with that album or person.

 There are **three** ways you can set multiple albums:

+> [!NOTE]
+> These methods are applied in order of precedence.
+URL queries take highest priority, followed by environment variables, and finally the config.yaml file.
+> Each subsequent method overwrites the settings from the previous ones.

 1. via config.yaml file
 ```yaml